 But here, I’m concerned with the presentation of that statistic itself and central reliance upon it without any context.

-The 35% figure comes from the very worthwhile annual “Point in Time” report, gathered by volunteers, which King County calls the Count Us In Report:
+The 35% figure comes from the very worthwhile annual “Point in Time” report, gathered by volunteers, which King County calls the Count Us In Report.
+Here is the key paragraph summarizing the oft-cited statistic:

 Approximately 70% of Count Us In Survey respondents reported living with at least one health condition.
 The most frequently reported health conditions were psychiatric or emotional conditions (44%), post-traumatic stress disorder (37%), and drug or alcohol abuse (35%).
 Twenty-seven percent (27%) of respondents reported chronic health problems and 26% reported a physical disability.
 Over half (53%) of survey respondents indicated that they were living with at least one health condition that was disabling, i.e. preventing them from holding employment, living in stable housing, or taking care of themselves.King County Count Us In Point-In-Time Report, 2018